 This single storey cottage enjoys spectacular views of the Herefordshire countryside in all directions.
-The traditionally furnished lounge/dining room has french windows leading out on to the sun deck where guests can sit undisturbed whilst eating breakfast or watching the sun set over the distant hills.
-There is a sunny modern kitchen which is well equipped with oven, microwave, and a fridge and a small freezer.
+Whilst not the most picturesque property from the outside, don't let this deter you.
+Rated 4 stars by Visit England,the comfortably furnished lounge/dining room has french windows leading out on to the sun deck where guests can sit undisturbed whilst eating breakfast or watching the sun set over the distant hills.
+There is a sunny modern kitchen which is well equipped with oven, microwave, fridge and a small freezer.
 The hallway leads to a new state of the art bathroom with a curved bath, shower, basin and loo - this is truly a loo with a view.
 There is a separate cloakroom with w.c. and basin.
 The bedrooms have windows at both ends, with plentiful storage and hanging space.
 One room has a double bed and the second bedroom has twin beds, which can be put together to make a super kingsize bed.
 Just let us know your preferences.
 Both bedrooms have recently been refurnished and overlook unspoilt countryside.

-The cottage overlooks a large private garden with access to Long Wood and pastureland.
-Wonderful walks abound and well behaved dogs are welcome.
+The cottage overlooks a large garden with access to Long Wood (which is about 100m from the cottage) and pastureland.
+Wonderful walks abound without using a car, and access to the Wye Valley Walk is just a little further away.
 Enjoy watching a wealth of wild life and birds from the comfort of the cottage's sun deck.

 This property is ideal for people who enjoy the country life.
 Just a short drive away are numerous pubs serving good food and local ales, as well as picturesque tea shops, and farm shops.
 There is a nearby village shop, post office and very good butcher all within a few minutes' drive.
 Herefordshire is known for its fine food and unhurried way of life.
 In the distance on Marcle Ridge are the gallops for Sapness Farm Racing Stables and the training jumps are easily visible from the cottage providing great interest when they are being used.